-They're so easy to cook, but so easy to get wrong.
+Tasty, tender shrimp are so easy to cook, but so easy to get wrong.
 Here's what you need to cook shrimp so they turn out just the way you want them to.

 1. What to Buy: Fresh or Frozen?